lambdagrid/lambdagrid-mfi/docs/api-reference/UrlRouting.md

-# API Reference for URL Routing
+# API Reference for UrlRouting

-The URL Routing package can be accessed via the `ping` API:
+The UrlRouting package can be accessed via the `ping` API:

 ```javascript
 import { ping } from 'lambdagrid-mfi';